Skip to content

 Úll is magical.
 It takes place in Ireland, and it’s expensive, but everything is taken care of.
 When I’ve attended, it’s boasted an amazingly diverse set of speakers, experiences, and a much less US-centric crowd.
 You ride a train across the Irish countryside with your fellow attendees, stay in a hotel with gorgeous views, and learn from folks in all sorts of industries about how they put care and detail into their work.
 There have been talks, storytelling, science fairs, escape rooms, and so much more.
 It’s a venue where I was comfortable giving my most vulnerable talk ever, a storytelling slot I used to publicly process the death of Quotebook.
 If there’s another Úll and you have the money, just go.
 You’ll see.

-– Matthew Bischoff
+– mb Bischoff

 You might like Úll if: you’ve never been to Ireland, you “trust the process,” or you feel creatively stuck on what to do next or why your work matters.

-The well-manicured grounds of a European hotel.
 How is this a real place?

 What else?